 This article was posted on Sunday, August 15th, 2010 at 10:41 am and is filed under Children's Songs, Countries & Cultures, English, Languages, Mama Lisa, Nursery Rhymes, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply

 My mother still sings this song to the children.
 She’s 86, my youngest grandchild is 3.

 I had a little dog

 And I named him Jack.

 He never did come back.

 It was the first little song all of us learned to play on the piano!

 The version I remember from childhood over 60 years ago)

 I had an old mule and his name was Jack, I rode him on his tail just to save his back.
 (Go to winkle, go to winkle, dum do Lee aye.🎵